vbabashov/loan-classification/README.md

 **Summary**

 - distribution of values for each categorical feature are close given the loan status class labels!
-- credit History seems to have an explanatory power because
+- credit history seems to have an explanatory power because
 - vast majority (95%+) of rejected applications have no credit history
 - approximately, 80% of approved applications have a prior credit history